Reejig Blog

 Written by Reejig | Jan 30, 2026 6:17:56 AM

-This was not a conversation about tools or experimentation.
-It focused on leadership, operating models, and the cultural shifts required to turn AI into a durable business capability.
+This was not a conversation about experimentation.
+It focused on leadership, operating models, and cultural shifts.
+These are what turn AI into a durable business capability.

-AI only delivers value when it is directly tied to how the enterprise creates value.
+AI only delivers value when tied directly to how the enterprise creates value.

 Too many organizations treat AI as a technical deployment owned by IT.
 According to Schreiner, this is the most common reason AI initiatives underperform.